FREQUENTLY ASKED QUESTIONS

 - Spanish - 5 courses: 3 of the 300/400-level including at least 2 400-level seminars.

 For the Minor: 3 of the courses including 1 of the upper division courses.

 Study Abroad programs are available from many institutions in and outside of the SUNY system.
 The Office of International Programs has information on the programs available.

 In particular, the Department of Romance Languages and Literatures sponsors a summer program in Madrid and Málaga (Spain).
 For academic advising on this program, contact Prof. Antonio Sobejano-Morán (email@example.com).

 What kinds of job opportunities are available for a person with language skills beyond just the required 3-semester proficiency level?

 There are so many advantages to foreign language study: e-mail people around the globe, speak with more ease to those in one's profession or community who speak another language, apply the skills from learning one language to learning another one or more, keep up with peers from many countries where several languages are required in their education, prepare for a position in a company where verbal or written translation may be of importance, travel to countries where the language(s) you've learned are spoken, work with business documents where a knowledge of another language facilitates transactions, go on to graduate school where foreign languages are required, and so on.

 Yes.
 The full-time faculty advise students; office hours are posted on office doors.
-Offices are located in the Library Tower on the 5th and 6th floors.
+Offices are located in the Library Tower on the 2nd floor.

 Yes.
 Information on our 3+2 (5-year) programs can be found here.